 Data science is a hot topic.
 However, the high number of available software libraries, languages, and platforms is often overwhelming for those who want to get started in the field.
-Bart De Vylder offers a practical introduction that goes beyond the hype, exploring data analysis and modeling techniques applied to the behavior of distributed systems.
+Bart De Vylder and Pieter Buteneers offer a practical introduction that goes beyond the hype, exploring data analysis and modeling techniques applied to the behavior of distributed systems.

-Bart also outlines supervised machine-learning techniques to model data and touches on the important concepts of overfitting and cross-validation, considering the advantages and disadvantages of both simple linear techniques and more advanced ones.
-Bart then shows how to put these models in action and make predictions, discussing techniques for performing what-if analysis related to capacity planning (e.g., which resource will be the next bottleneck if the number of web requests keeps increasing?) and robustness (e.g., what is the impact on a service’s SLA if a node falls out?).
+Bart and Pieter also outline supervised machine learning techniques to model data and touch on the important concepts of overfitting and cross-validation, considering the advantages and disadvantages of both simple linear techniques and more advanced ones.
+They then explain how to put these models in action and make predictions, discussing techniques for performing what-if analysis related to capacity planning (e.g., which resource will be the next bottleneck if the number of web requests keeps increasing?) and robustness (e.g., what is the impact on a service’s SLA if a node falls out?).

 Bart De Vylder is a data scientist at CoScale.
 Previously, Bart was active in software engineering and architecture, with a focus on distributed systems.
 His interests lie in machine learning and building reliable, scalable data processing systems.
 Bart holds a PhD in artificial intelligence from the Free University of Brussels.